Zombicide Mission Report: 2E M1 – City Blocks

 I loved how quickly we were able to get the game set up—much more streamlined than some of CMON’s other titles.
 The Zombicide tiles are easy to arrange, and there are only a few decks of cards to manage.
 For our first session, we selected our Survivors from the 2nd Edition core box.
 Having played other CMON games is both helpful and a hindrance: the rules are similar enough to feel familiar, but that also makes it easy to confuse which rule belongs to which game.

 We spent the first few turns getting used to the mechanics and overall flow.
-Things were going pretty smoothly for most of the game.
+Everything was running smoothly—until it wasn’t.
 Just as we were about to collect all of the Objective Tokens, we learned the hard way why it’s important to stick together.
-Josh opened a door with his last Action and was immediately swarmed by zombies activating from the dark zones inside the building.
-He somehow managed to draw both a Walker Rush and an Extra Activation card, spelling certain doom for his survivor, [name].
-It happened so fast that we felt a bit deflated ending the game that way—but that's how it goes sometimes.
+Josh opened a door with his last action and was immediately swarmed by Zombies activating from the dark zones inside the building.
+He somehow managed to draw both a Walker Rush and an Extra Activation card, spelling certain doom for his Survivor, Amy.
+It happened so fast that we felt a bit deflated ending the game that way—but that’s how it goes sometimes.

 06/13/25